UKHomeOffice/hocs/documentation/contributions.md

 This allows for a quick view of the status of a Contribution Request when a caseworker views the workflow screen on a case.

+### SOMU Items
+When a Contribution Request is created on a case, a corresponding [record of a SOMU Item](https://github.com/UKHomeOffice/hocs-casework/blob/main/src/main/java/uk/gov/digital/ho/hocs/casework/domain/model/SomuItem.java) is created.

+A SOMU Item holds the information related to a specific Contribution Request.
+This information would typically be the information gathered from the form, defined by the SOMU Type.

+A SOMU Item is a piece of information relating to a case, and therefore is stored in the casework schema.

 ## Extracts
 Contribution Requests implemented via the SOMU pattern [have specific extracts](../extracts/#single-object%2C-multiple-use-(somu)).

+## Workstacks
+Contribution Requests can be [processed on stages](https://github.com/UKHomeOffice/hocs-casework/blob/main/src/main/java/uk/gov/digital/ho/hocs/casework/contributions/ContributionsProcessorImpl.java), and displayed in [workstacks](../workstacks) with appropriate workstack columns and renderer defined.